rcallaghan/Maxmind-Lite/README.md

 }
 ```

+### Accepted paramaters

+####Token

+A token is required for any valid response to be returned.

+####IP

+The IP is returned using the Xforwarded For headers this can be manually overwritten by passing through the users IP using &ip=usersip

+####Format

+The default response is text, adding &format=json will return a JSON response.

 ### What about POST requests?

 If a POST request is made to the service it will return a 405 (Bad Request) error with the following response